Bhupesh-V/til/Miscellaneous/tech-writing-cookbook.md

 Readers should nod their head yes to the headline, subheading, and first sentence.
 If they've made it to the third sentence, they're ready for an interesting and compelling story.

-- “Good writing is supposed to evoke sensation in the reader, not the fact that it’s raining, but the feeling of being rained upon.” - Sol Stein
+- "Good writing is supposed to evoke sensation in the reader, not the fact that it’s raining, but the feeling of being rained upon." - Sol Stein
 - Great writers unlock the ELECTRICITY of sight.
 They give their readers a pair of Magic Binoculars.
-- "Facts alone aren't enough.
+- Facts alone aren't enough.
 They’re too black-and-white.
-Readers yearn for stories, images, and anecdotes that make the information POP."
+Readers yearn for stories, images, and anecdotes that make the information POP.

 ## Verbose thinking is necessary